Singapore Companies Don’t Pay Capital Gains Tax - True or False?

 If you’re unsure whether your situation may be an exception, the best place to start is to consult a Singapore accounting company or to partner with a bookkeeping service provider.
 The second-best place is to just read on!

 In Singapore, capital gains tax is only imposed if it is one of your business activities to make profits on selling the classes of assets we’ve mentioned below.
 In all other cases, the CGT rate is zero.
 You don’t pay CGT in Singapore if you’re doing the following in a casual capacity:

-- Selling fixed assets: houses, cars, mansions, diamonds, racehorses, etc.
+- Selling fixed assets: Real estate, cars, mansions, diamonds, racehorses, etc.

-Holding period.
-If your company owned a Bugatti for one month and then sold it with a profit, it may look like your business entity only bought the car to derive profit.
-If you sell properties at least once every year, IRAS will consider any gains as revenue gain.
+Holding period: If your company bought a Bugatti and sold it with a profit after a month, it may look like the car had only been bought to make money.
+If you sell properties on a regular basis (at least once a year), the IRAS consider any gains as revenue gain.